Planning your next vacation to the amazing, iconic, stupendous Grand Canyon?

 Each tent is 200+ sq ft feet and made from sturdy waterproof canvas with low-profile windows and a large netted door with zipper closure.
 Inside each tent are a bed (this one is king-size), linens and plush down comforters, fleece blankets, and pillows.

 Communal bathrooms are available in designated areas throughout the camp and shared among all guests.
 Pets are welcome too!

 Luxury Dome in Valle, Arizona

-Sleep under the expansive night sky in this beautifully secluded dome in Williams, Arizona.
-This unique property is located 35 miles from the South Rim of the Grand Canyon and features amazing views from the comfort of your cozy bed.
+Sleep under the expansive night sky in this beautifully secluded dome in Valle, Arizona.
+This unique property offers an exceptional view of the Milky Way Galaxy you won’t find anywhere else, and a telescope is provided for your viewing pleasure.

 Grand Canyon Tiny House in Valle, Arizona